dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 In summary, the big takeaways are:
 - linear and pointwise nonlinear neurons have flat iso-response contours, regardless of the nonlinearity used
-- flat iso-response contours indicate linearity, and that the neuron's response will not change if inputs are perturbed orthogonally from their preferred stimulus
+- flat iso-response contours indicate linearity and that the neuron's response will not change if inputs are perturbed orthogonally from their preferred stimulus
 - outward-curved contours indicate selectivity, and the amount of curvature will tell us how selective the neuron is
 - inward-curved contours indicate invariance, which is a property of biological complex cells